MicrosoftDocs/memdocs/sccm/protect/deploy-use/monitor-mobile-threat-defense-compliance.md

 2. In the **Monitoring** workspace, click on the **Security** node.

-A summary of the compliance status with various thread level is displayed in visual charts.
-You can click on the individual sections of the chart to see more information like, the number of devices reporting as non-compliant by platform, and any errors that are reported.
+You can see a summary of the compliance status with different threat levels, which is displayed in a visual chart format.
+You can click on the individual sections of the charts to see more information like:

+- The number of devices reporting as non-compliant by platform
+- Any errors related to the device compliance status

 ![](http://i.imgur.com/bmPsiWk.png)